YihengYe/ECE143-HMDA_Mortagage_Analysis_and_Prediction/README.md

 # ECE143-HMDA_Mortagage_Analysis_and_Prediction

 This is the project made by ECE 143 Group 12 to analyze and predict HMDA Mortage.
 Please find our result visualizations in Report.ipynb at the root directory and run our code according to the guideline below.
+Our presentation is ECE143 Group12 Presentation.pdf.
 Our results visualizations (pngs) are under the result directory。

 ### Project Team Members:
 - Yiheng Ye, yiy291@ucsd.edu